You’re all ready to begin selling on Amazon and grow your business. Excellent! One question before you start: Are you really ready?

 For many businesses Amazon can be a great complement to an existing ecommerce website and a retail presence.
 For small businesses having Amazon pack and ship single unit orders can be more efficient than doing it yourself.
 At the same time you don’t want to have your website compete directly against your Amazon sales and marketing efforts.

 Another consideration is if you are selling Wholesale.
 Are you selling products wholesale to businesses that resell or repackage your products?
 Are they selling your products on Amazon under your name or theirs?
-Best to avoid any form of channel conflict or confusion with your products and brand on Amazon due to multiple sellers listing and describing your products differently or showing widely different prices for the same item.
+It’s best to avoid any form of channel conflict or confusion with your products and brand on Amazon due to multiple sellers listing and describing your products differently or showing widely different prices for the same item.

 Amazon also provides an opportunity for selling internationally.
 Beyond the US, Amazon has a number of international marketplaces.
 For the right products and brand this could open up a whole new set of sales opportunities.